 The Society continues to undertake numerous community beautification projects as well as sponsor various community events throughout the year.
 In late spring the Rose Society presents its annual Rose Show, an event that show cases roses, not only from member's gardens, but from any garden in the community.
 One the same week-end as the show is the Rose Haven First Bloom Party, a celebration of the glory of our community garden.

 Making information available about rose cultivation is another priority for the Rose Society.
-Members and guests receive much useful information at our monthly meetings and through our Newsletter and web site.
+Members and guests receive much useful information at our monthly meetings and through our Newsletter Index and web site.
 The Society also organizes pruning demonstrations and classes on rose cultivation which are eagerly attended by local residents.

 Outreach: Through programs such as Beautification, Flowers for Friends and Blooming Angels, the Society shares Rose Haven blooms with the Temecula Public Library, Murrieta City Hall, Temecula Chamber of Commerce and Hospice of the Valley.
-If you would like to participate please contact us here.
+If you would like to participate please email us here.